lucylow/Stochastic_SoundCloud/README.md

 ![](https://github.com/lucylow/Stochastic_SoundCloud/blob/master/images/Screen%20Shot%202020-09-07%20at%202.47.54%20AM.png)

 **Piano Roll Representation**
-* Binary-valued scoresheet-like matrix representing music notes over different time steps
+* Piano roll representation is a music storing data type where a music piece us represented by a score-like binary valued (0 XOR 1) matrix representing music notes over different time steps
+* Let M == multi-track music piece with a set of piano rolls representing music pieces.
 * M-track piano roll representation:
+  * M-track musical piece will be converted into a set of M piano rolls
-  * one bar is represented as a tensor x ∈ {0, 1} R×S×M where R == time steps in a bar and S == the number of note candidates
+  * One bar is represented as a tensor x ∈ {0, 1} R×S×M where R == time steps in a bar and S == the number of note candidates
   * T bars is represented as x_hat = {−x_hat(t)} from t =1 to t = T

-* Piano-roll of each bar, each track, for the real and the generated data is represented as a fixed-size matrix
+* Piano roll of each bar, each track, for the real and the generated data is represented as a fixed-size matrix.
+For example the piano roll for a bar in 4/4 time with one track can be represented mathematically as a 96 x 128 matrix for M tracks.
+Converting this, a bar in 4/4 time with M tracks can be represented as a 96 x 128 x M tensor.

   ![](https://github.com/lucylow/Stochastic_SoundCloud/blob/master/images/piano%20rolls.png)
   *The green bars next to the piano represents the piano roll of the score sheet*